X-Linked Agammaglobulinemia in Children

-What is X-linked agammaglobulinemia?
+What is X-linked agammaglobulinemia in children?

-means that the gene that causes this disease is located on the X chromosome.
+that causes this disease is located on the X chromosome.
 It mainly affects boys, because

-affects males, because they have only have one X chromosome.
-The disease is rare.
+they have only have one X chromosome.

 A child with this disease can’t make antibodies that are part of gamma globulins in

 blood plasma.
 Antibodies are the body's main defense against germs like bacteria and

 viruses.
 So a child with this disease can’t fight off infections caused by bacteria